fosskers/aura/DESIGN.md

 ### Functional Requirements

 #### ABS Package Building/Installation
+- There is no longer a `-M` option.
+All ABS package interaction is done through `-S`.
 - Installs prebuilt binaries available from Arch servers by default.
+- Build options:
+..* If the user specifies `--build`, the package will be built manually via
+    the ABS.
-  If the user specifies `--build`, the package will be built manually via the ABS.
-If the user specifies `--customizepkg` and there is an executable file with the same name as the package in `/etc/customizepkg.d/`, the pacakage will be built manually via ABS.
+..* If the user specifies `--customizepkg`, the `customizepkg` program is
+    installed, and there is a specification file with the same name as the package being built in `/etc/customizepkg.d/`, it will be built **manually** via ABS.

 #### AUR Package Building/Installation
-- Builds manually by default, as there is no prebuilt alternative for the AUR.
+- Builds manually by default, as there is no prebuilt alternative for the AUR (by design).

 #### Dependency Resolution

 #### Dependency Information Output
-- Information for all immediate dependencies for any given package can be output in human-readable format by default with `-{A,M}d`.
+- Information for all immediate dependencies for any given package can be output in human-readable format by default with `-{A,S}d`.
 - Adding `--recursive` will yield all dependencies and _their_ dependencies as well.
-- Adding `--json` will output this information in JSON for use by other softare that may sit on top of Aura.
+- Adding `--json` will output this information in JSON for use by other software that may sit on top of Aura.

-#### PKGBUILD/Additionaly Build File Editing
+#### PKGBUILD/Additional Build-file Editing
-- If the user specifies `--customizepkg` and there is a file with the same name as the package in `/etc/customizepkg.d`, then `customizepkg -m` is run in the directory downloaded from the ABS/AUR.
-- If the user specifies `--edit` when building, they will be prompted to edit each of the files present after download in the editor specifid by their local user's (non-sudo) $EDITOR variable.
-- If the user specifies `--namcap` and either of the above steps took place, `namcap` is run on the modified PKGBUILD.
-- All of the above take place before dependency resolution, to give the user the chance to edit dependencies.
+- Support for `customizepkg` is dropped, as AUR 3.0 provides dependency information via its API.
+- Support for `--hotedit` dropped.
+As dependency checking is done through the API and not the PKGBUILDs, editing PKGBUILDs could cause a discrepancy between `aura` and `makepkg`.
+If you need fine-grained control over how the package is being built, building it manually with `makepkg` is recommended.
+If you're trying to fix a broken package, please contact the maintainer.

 ### Haskell Requirements
 #### Strings